zsviczian/obsidian-excalidraw-plugin/docs/API/utility.md

 ```

 Callback function triggered when an draggable item is dropped on Excalidraw.
 The function should return a boolean value.
-True if the drop was handled by the hook and futher native processing should be stopped, and false if Excalidraw should continue with the processing of the drop.
+True if the drop was handled by the hook and further native processing should be stopped, and false if Excalidraw should continue with the processing of the drop.
 type of drop can be one of:
 - "file" if a file from Obsidian file explorer is dropped onto Excalidraw.
 In this case payload.files will contain the list of files dropped.
 - "text" if a link (e.g. url, or wiki link) or other text is dropped.
 In this case payload.text will contain the received string